teaching-on-testbeds/cloud-chi/index.md

 This says we are going to define a **Service**.
 A Service in Kubernetes is the network endpoint on which your application can be reached; although the application is actually going to be executed by one or more containers potentially distributed across nodes in the cluster, it can always be reached at this network endpoint.

-We specify the name of the service, `gourmetgram-kube-svc`, and that it is in the `kube-gourmegram` namespace.
+We specify the name of the service, `gourmetgram-kube-svc`, and that it is in the `kube-gourmetgram` namespace.

 Next, paste in the rest of the definition of the Service: